 Weight, or the lack of it, used to be the main driving force of frame development.
 Along with stiffness, it was a cornerstones of bike design.
 These days most bikes are light, many well below the UCI’s 6.8kg weight limit (which doesn’t affect non-racers anyway), and come with more stiffness than is sometimes comfortable.

 All that has made aerodynamics more important.
 Specialized has built its own wind tunnel, for example, and most manufacturers are testing in other facilities.
 Nevertheless, aero road bikes haven't converged on a perfect, slippery shape.
 Different engineers prioritise different ways of improving aerodynamics but there are shared design trends: skinny, aerofoil-shaped tubes, integrated brakes, and internal cable routing.

 Let's take a look at the latest aero offerings.

-One theme of bike launches for 2021 has been the merging of light weight and aerodynamic features, with flagship models trimming both grams of mass and grams of aero drag as manufacturers perhaps come to realise that not everyone is going to buy both an eight grand aero bike and an eight grand lightweight bike.
+Otherwise the Tarmac SL7 typifies one of the themes of bike launches for 2021: the merging of light weight and aerodynamic features.
+Flagship models have trimmed both grams of mass and grams of aero drag as manufacturers perhaps come to realise that not everyone is going to buy both an eight grand aero bike and an eight grand lightweight bike.

-Specialized is therefore bang on trend here with the new Tarmac which sees aero improvements that make it as slippery as their previous Venge aero bike, according to the US company.
+Specialized is therefore bang on trend here with the Tarmac which sees aero improvements that they say make it as slippery as their previous Venge aero bike.
 And putting their money where their mouth is, they've discontinued built up versions of the Venge; it is now available only as a frameset.